What is

 Long COVID?

-Up to 180 million
+Up to 400 million

-people worldwide affected with Long COVID
+people worldwide are affected with Long COVID1

 Long COVID affects

-men, women and
+men, women, and

 children too.